Top tips for how to write a CV

 Absolutely the first thing that any recruiter (agency or in-house) will want to know is who you work for and what you do.
 Of course they will take note of other details but, for people who have to speed read hundreds of CVs a week, this is the salient point.
 Your CV therefore, should always be written in reverse chronological order.
 That is, your current or most recent role should appear at the top and descend backwards in time as the readers progresses down the page.
 The fact that you started your career as a paperboy has little relevance to your application*** (***unless you are a school leaver or recent grad whereby any work experience has merit).
 Also, please don’t use Work Experience as a heading for this section.
 This is your Career History* (*unless you are a school leaver or grad in which case that may be the best description).

 There is a worrying trend in the CV world of people not including their contact details.
 I won’t go on about this.
 Suffice to say that if you don’t include your telephone number, you are unlikely to receive a call inviting you to interview!
-Ideally, you should include your email address, your home address and a landline number if you have one.
+Ideally, you should include your email address, your home town or postcode and of course the correct mobile number.
 You need to be as accessible as possible and it is important that the reader knows where you live.
 On this point, if you are able to relocate, please make this clear.
 For obvious reasons, avoid using a work email address or number.

 Content is king